 Where the GDPR applies

-The GDPR will apply to the processing of personal data by controllers and processors in the EU, regardless of whether the processing takes place in the EU or not.
-The GDPR will also apply to the processing of personal data of individuals in the EU by a controller or processor established outside the EU, where those processing activities relate to offering goods or services to EU citizens or the monitoring of their behaviour.
+The GDPR applies to the processing of personal data by controllers and processors in the EU, regardless of whether the processing takes place in the EU or not.
+The GDPR also applies to the processing of personal data of individuals in the EU by a controller or processor established outside the EU, where those processing activities relate to offering goods or services to EU citizens or the monitoring of their behaviour.

-Non-EU organisations processing the personal data of EU citizens will also have to appoint a representative located in the EU.
+Non-EU organisations processing the personal data of EU citizens must appoint a representative located in the EU.

 Supervision and enforcement

 Under current Irish legislation, the Data Protection Commissioner is responsible for supervising data protection in Ireland.
 Under the GDPR, each member state will have one or more independent public authorities responsible for monitoring the application of the Regulation.
 In Ireland, under the Data Protection Act 2018, the Data Protection Commissioner has been replaced with a Data Protection Commission.

 - Monitor and the enforce the application of the GDPR